-- ✅ FREE HANDBOOK WITH CONDITION SPECIFIC INFORMATION -- Free handbook included- Written by licensed medical doctors, with input from a multidisciplinary team of healthcare professionals and professional athletes; This handbook will help you get the most out of your new memory foam pillow
+- ✅ FREE HANDBOOK WITH CONDITION SPECIFIC INFORMATION -- Free handbook available for download- Written by licensed medical doctors, with input from a multidisciplinary team of healthcare professionals and professional athletes; This handbook will help you get the most out of your new memory foam pillow

 - ✅ The perfect, painless night's sleep - Our pillow has been designed by doctors, athletes, and physiotherapists to provide support all night without deflating like a balloon - When used between the knees, the pillow will prevent pelvic rotation and improve spinal alignment - This will relieve the pressure on your sciatic nerve and stop your sciatic, hip, and lower back pain from developing

 For even more support while sleeping on your side, you can also place a pillow underneath your waist.
 This will help ensure you stay in that position the whole night, without putting extra pressure on the lower back.

 The mattress you sleep on makes a massive impact on the quality of your sleep.
 Having a good mattress is like walking with trainers on, rather than a pair of sharp, beaten up pair of flip flops.